VictoryLinux/victory-arco/README.md

 # Forked from ArcoLinuxD Gnome desktop

+This is a personal setup of Arcolinux.
+I make this available to anyone to use or change.

 This is a continual work in progress to try to create as close to an automated setup as I can.

-Scripts to achieve Arcolinux Victory Edition the long way
+Scripts to achieve Arcolinux Victory Edition the long way.

 # Installation Process